ONLYOFFICE/docspace-api-sdk-csharp/docs/ApiKeysApi.md

 <a id="updateapikey"></a>
 # **UpdateApiKey**
-> BooleanWrapper UpdateApiKey (Guid keyId, UpdateApiKeyRequest? updateApiKeyRequest = null)
+> BooleanWrapper UpdateApiKey (Guid keyId, UpdateApiKeyRequest updateApiKeyRequest)

 Updates an existing API key changing its name, permissions and status.